savegame/QField/docs/docs/case-studies/lulc-mapping-fiji.md

 ASEM/2016/101).

 ::: {.container .clearer .text-center}
-![The Fiji Forestry/USP field team is about to collect ground truth data with QField.](../assets/images/use_study_fiji4.jpg)
+!![The Fiji Forestry/USP field team is about to collect ground truth data with QField.](../assets/images/use_study_fiji4.jpg)
 :::